Sepsis: Challenges of diagnosis and building a medicolegal case

 Why instruct an intensive care expert in a case involving sepsis?

-Dr Danbury’s experience as an intensive care physician gives him a far better understanding of severe sepsis or septic shock then a general physician.
-A general physician may see 1 or 2 severely septic patients a year, whereas Dr Danbury’s unit deals with 1,000 critically ill patients a year, most of whom have severe sepsis or septic shock during their ICU admission.
+Experience as an intensive care physician gives a far better understanding of severe sepsis or septic shock than a general physician.
+A general physician may see 1 or 2 severely septic patients a year, whereas an intensive care unit deals with 1,000 critically ill patients a year, most of whom have severe sepsis or septic shock during their ICU admission.